The 411 on student loans

 - Credit cards have one of the highest interest rates of any type of consumer loan; the average APR (annual percentage rate) was 13.54% in 2008.
 Late payments can quickly damage your credit score and lead to higher interest rates.
 Plus, you’ll have late fees and interest to pay.
 This can lengthen the time it takes to pay off the balance.

 - The fine print can include all kinds of tricks, such as changing interest rate, intro rates that jump to outrageous heights or harsh Universal Default Clauses.
 The Credit Card Accountability, Responsibility and Disclosure (CARD) Act will likely end universal default clauses, limit interest rate changes and require terms to be more clearly explained.
-This law was implemented in February 2010 and phase three goes into effect August 22, 2010.
+This law was implemented in February 2010 and phase three went into effect August 22, 2010.

 - Service and over-limit fees can kill your monetary buzz.